paxionfull/owl/README.md

 ## Inference

 The camel version we use is `0.2.46`.
-To reproduce Workforce inference performance (69.70% - Claude-3.7 accuracy on GAIA benchmark and 60.61% - GPT-4o
-accuracy on GAIA benchmark), follow the steps below:
+To reproduce Workforce inference performance on GAIA benchmark (69.70% - Claude-3.7 accuracy on GAIA benchmark, pass@1, and 60.61% - GPT-4o accuracy on GAIA benchmark, pass@3), follow the steps below:

 ### Installation and Setup